rfabbri/pavilion-multiview-3d-dataset/README.md

   Useful for computing ground truth error.
 The mesh is huge, make sure to have a very powerful computer.

+3d/full/pavillon_barcelone_v1.2-cam-baked-007.blend
+  The file used to render the chair scenes.
+Open the file in blender and click on the timeline to see the video preview on the top-right window.
+To see the camera path, change the scene to sunset.

 3d/cropped/pavillon_barcelone_v1.2-ungrouped02-separate_datablocks-no_modifiers-fixed-bounding_box-no_edges-010-002.blend
   cropped version of the scene curves in near a bounding box, to reduce compute load